-However, as people move up in stakes, the games get harder because you face many more competent players where you have much less of an edge as when playing against fish in the micro stakes.
-As you move up, players are less likely to make costly errors and pay you off lightly like fish do at the lowest stakes.
+However, as people move up in stakes, the games get harder because you face many more competent players where you have much less of an edge than when playing against fish in the micro stakes.
+As you move up, players are less likely to make costly errors and pay you off lightly as fish do at the lowest stakes.
 Therefore, you should and will see decreased win rates as you progress to the higher stakes.
 According to BlackRain79, an online poker professional and DragTheBar coach, below are the average win rates for people playing 1 to 8 tables from 2NL up to 100NL.
 As you can see, average win rates decrease as you move up in stakes:

 - NL2: 10bb/100

 - NL5: 6bb/100

 - NL100: 2bb/100